 Use “I” Statements: Stay away from using the word “you,” which is generally interpreted as a criticism and often causes people to become defensive.

-Know when to stop: Couples and families tend to let arguments control them, rather than being in control of the argument.
-It’s important to take a break to calm down if needed.
-When we argue, we activate our body’s stress response and we go into fight, flight or immobility.
-This is a process that researcher Dr. John Gottman calls DPA (Diffuse Physiological Arousal).
+Know when to stop: Couples and families tend to let arguments control them, rather than being in control of the discussion.
+It’s essential to take a break to calm down if needed.
+When we argue, we activate our body’s stress response, and we go into fight, flight or immobility.
+It is a process that researcher Dr. John Gottman calls DPA (Diffuse Physiological Arousal).
 A good trick when conflict gets too heated is to stop, take a break.

 Practice empathy: This can be difficult when you’re upset with your loved one, but empathy is essential for healthy communication.
 Try to feel what your loved one may be feeling.